Land ownership transfer

 - land ownership transfers to the acquiring authority

-- the Valuer General must determine the amount of compensation
+- the Valuer General must determine compensation.

 If the land was your main residence or business, you can generally stay there for three months unless the acquiring authority’s responsible minister approves a shorter timeframe.